Ads97/DealBench/improvements.md

 1. Retry and pass validation error message to the LLM in the retry request
 2. rmeove all '\n's from prompt
+3. validate just say no works
+4. check how to get reasoning

 Things to do: